Treatment

 Most rods are made of titanium, cobalt chromium, or stainless steel.
 The type of implant used in your surgery will depend on your surgeon's preference, as well as your specific needs.

-A broken rod is a sign that a portion of the spine is not fused.
+A broken rod is a sign that a portion of the spine did not fuse.
 Without a solid fusion, the rod will be repeatedly stressed.
 Even a very strong rod will eventually break if repeatedly stressed for long enough.
 In most cases, rod breakage requires another operation for revision of the fusion and replacement of the rods.

 Will I need more than one spinal fusion?

-Most surgeries for scoliosis are done with the purpose of being the only surgery.
+Most surgeries for scoliosis are done with the purpose of being the only surgery the patient needs.
 However, the repeat surgery rate has been reported in studies to range from 4 to 13% in the first few years after the procedure.
 Few patients require planned multiple surgeries.
 Rarely is repeat surgery necessary as an adult.

 What are the permanent side effects of long fusion?